 The index value of potatoes, on the other hand, is more accurate because potatoes are carbohydrate dense.
 Load value is also quite high.
 Generally speaking, foods with medium to high load values can have very low to very high GIs, whereas a low GI mostly means a low GL.

-In other words, GI tells you if the type of sugar in a food is 'fast-releasing' but not how much carbohydrate there is in the food.
-For instance, we consider watermelon as a high glycemic index food but it has very little carbohydrate in it or something like chocolate has medium GI and it has a very high content of sugar.
+In other words, GI tells you if the type of sugar in a food is ‘fast-releasing’ but not how much carbohydrate there is in the food.
+For instance, we consider watermelon as a high glycemic index food but it has very little carbohydrate in it or something like chocolate has a medium GI and it has a very high content of sugar.

-GL will tell you exactly how it will affect your blood sugar level, your weight and your energy.
+GL will tell you exactly how it will affect your blood sugar level, your weight, and your energy.
 Therefore it is a more accurate measure of whether the food can be considered good for your health.